Japan's defense ministry seeks record budget as it faces growing threat from China

-The budget request was approved at the Defense Ministry meeting Friday ahead of a submission to the Finance Ministry for negotiations through December.
+The budget request was approved at the Defense Ministry meeting Friday before a submission to the Finance Ministry for negotiations through December.

 Japan has been rapidly building up the defense of the southwestern region in recent years amid China’s growing military threats and tension in the regional seas.